-From September 2016 our Y7 intake will be increased from 4 forms of 30 students to 6 forms of 30 students.
+In September 2016 our Y7 intake increased from 4 forms of 30 students to 6 forms of 30 students.
 All girls below Year 11 are admitted through the Local Authority’s selection procedure.
 You will need to register your daughter for the test by the end of June when she is in Year 5.
 See Year 7 Application Procedure and the Redbridge website for more details.

 STARTING AT WOODFORD